(Updated April 30, 2021)

 - When a public safety worker is actively engaged in a public safety role, including but not limited to law enforcement, firefighters, or emergency medical personnel, in situations where wearing a face covering would seriously interfere in the performance of their public safety responsibilities.

-E.O.
-20-81, requires all businesses to update their COVID-19 Preparedness Plans to include the face covering requirements, including those that have been incorporated into the Industry Guidance applicable to their business available on the Stay Safe Minnesota website, informing their workers how their plan has been updated, and make the revised plan available to their workers.
-Businesses may develop policies that impose more protective requirements with respect to face coverings than what E.O.
-20-81 requires.
+Executive Order 20-81 and, most recently, Executive Order 21-01 require all businesses to update their COVID-19 Preparedness Plans to include the face covering requirements, including those that have been incorporated into the Industry Guidance applicable to their business available on the Stay Safe Minnesota website, informing their workers how their plan has been updated, and make the revised plan available to their workers.
+Businesses may develop policies that impose more protective requirements with respect to face coverings than what Executive Orders (specifically 20-81) require.

 On May 13, 2020, Gov. Walz issued four Executive Orders to correspond to the Stay-at-Home Order expiration at midnight on May 17, 2020, thereby moving Minnesota to a “Stay Safe” initiative in reopening the state’s economy.
 Two of the executive orders (20-54 and 20-55) that most closely correspond to city employment situations are outlined below.